Melbourne City FC: 2014–2019: City Football Group takeover and FFA Cup triumph

-2019–present: Grand final defeat and maiden league double
+2019–present: Grand final appearances and maiden league double

 The club appointed Frenchman Erick Mombaerts as manager ahead of the 2019–20 season, and further changes to the playing list occurred.
-Internationals Florin Berenguer, Adrián Luna and Craig Noone were brought into the squad to add some attacking spark and former Hibernan and Brisbane striker Jamie Maclaren was signed as the club's marquee striker.
+Internationals Florin Berenguer, Adrián Luna and Craig Noone were brought into the squad to add some attacking spark and former Hibernan and Brisbane Roar striker Jamie Maclaren was signed as the club's marquee striker.
 Under Mombaerts City reached their second FFA Cup Final, though they were convincingly defeated 4–0 by the home team Adelaide United.
 The team rebounded from that loss to finish the season with its highest ever finish of second place, with 47 points.
 Maclaren won the Golden Boot award with 22 goals and the club qualified for its first ever Grand Final by defeating local rivals Western United, though were defeated 1–0 by the home team Sydney FC in extra time.
 Mombaerts left the club in September 2020 and was replaced by his former assistant, Patrick Kisnorbo.
 Under Kisnorbo, City had a record-breaking 2020–21 season by claiming the club's first A-League premiership, three games out from the end of the regular season.

 After winning the club's first A-League Premiership, Kisnorbo then guided a relatively youthful City side through the A-League finals series without several key stars to win the 2020–21 A-League Championship, beating Sydney FC 3–1.
 The club qualified for its inaugural AFC Champions League appearance in 2022, and despite going undefeated they fell short of qualifying for the knockout stages.
 They rebounded to claim its second consecutive league premiership on the final day of the 2021/22 regular season, before being defeated by local rivals Western United in the grand final at AAMI Park.
+The club several personnel changes for the 2022/23 season and went on to claim its third consecutive premiership, becoming the first club in Australian domestic league history to achieve the feat, and second club for finishing 1st in three consecutive seasons.
+They lost their fourth grand final to the Central Coast Mariners.
+The club qualified for the finals series in sixth place in the 2023/24 season, and were defeated in the elimination final.

+City finished the 2024/25 season in second place, behind newcomers Auckland FC, and in so doing they ensured qualification for the 2025/26 AFC Champions League Elite tournament.
+The club comfortably defeated Western United in the two-legged semi-final to reach their fifth grand final in six seasons, against derby rivals Melbourne Victory.
+In a tense encounter, attacking midfielder Yonatan Cohen scored the only goal of the match in the 10th minute, to record City's second men's championship.